voidraven-public/serenity/k8s/README.md

 # k8s

 ###

+`kubectl get nodes as json and use jq to parse out nodes with a label state that matches cali`

 ```
 # memory percentage requested for each node in a Kubernetes cluster
 kubectl describe nodes | grep -A 3 "Resource .*Requests .*Limits"